-Christian Preaching: How Do We Get Rid of Sin in Our Lives?
+Christian Preaching: How Do We Get Rid of the Bondage of Sin in Our Lives?

 The Lord Jesus said, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the son stays ever” (John 8: 34–35).
 The Lord’s words tell us that if people cannot rid themselves of the bondage and shackles of sin, and they continue to commit sins, then they are the servants of sin and shall never enter the kingdom of God.
 Reading this passage of Scripture, many faithful brothers and sisters will think of how they sin in the day only to confess at night, and so they will worry that they live in sin and cannot enter the kingdom of God, and they will be anguished in their hearts.
 They believe in the Lord, so why can’t they rid of themselves of sin?
 Just how can we rid ourselves of the shackles of sin?
 We will now fellowship on this aspect of the truth.

-- Why Are We Unable to Get Rid of Sin in Our Faith in the Lord?
+- Why Are We Unable to Get Rid of the Bonds of Sin in Our Faith in the Lord?

-- How Can Christians Rid Themselves of Sin?
+- How Can Christians Rid Themselves of the Bonds of Sin?

 - How Does God Cleanse and Judge Man?

-Why Are We Unable to Get Rid of Sin in Our Faith in the Lord?
+Why Are We Unable to Get Rid of the Bonds of Sin in Our Faith in the Lord?

 So just how can we fully rid ourselves of the shackles of sin?
 The Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “And if any man hear My words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).